adobe/redux-saga-promise/README.md

 // TODO: Implement this!
 Failing for now
 //
 function * handleMyAction (action) {
-  yield call(rejectAction, action, new Error("Sorry, myAction is not implemented yet") }
+  yield call(rejectPromiseAction, action, new Error("Sorry, myAction is not implemented yet") }

 function * rootSaga () {